Nicholas Schenck: After World War II

 Although Schenck's power and prestige were at their peak after World War II, times were changing, as television loomed on the horizon.
 Like many in the motion picture industry, however, Schenck adamantly refused to get involved with the new medium.
 In 1951, Louis B. Mayer had a falling out with Schenck over Dore Schary's position at MGM and Mayer was forced out of the studio.

 By the middle of the decade, the price of MGM shares was sagging and stockholders were growing restive.
 On December 14, 1955, Arthur M. Loew, the son of Marcus Loew, succeeded Nicholas Schenck as the company's president, although Schenck remained chairman of the board.
 The following year, when Arthur Loew resigned for health reasons, Schenck defied the other directors in the efforts to secure a new president.
 When Joseph R. Vogel became president, Schenck was named honorary chairman, but retired altogether later that same year.

 Nicholas Schenck divided his last years between his estates at Sands Point, Long Island, and Miami Beach.
-The former, which had purchased in 1942, consisted of a 20-acre (81,000 m2) property with a main house of 30 rooms, luxuriously appointed.
+The former, which he had purchased in 1942, consisted of a 20-acre (81,000 m2) property with a main house of 30 rooms, luxuriously appointed.
 It included a private movie theater and a 200-foot dock.

 Personal life

 Nicholas Schenck's first marriage ended in divorce.
 In 1927, he married socialite and former vaudeville entertainer Pansy Wilcox (1898–1987), whose brother was director Fred M. Wilcox.
 Her sister was actress Ruth Selwyn (1905–1954), wife of Edgar Selwyn.

-Nicholas and Pansy had three daughters: Marti, who acted under the name Marti Stevens, Joanne (born August 1, 1932) and Nicola (born December 13, 1933 in New York).
+Nicholas and Pansy had three daughters: Marti, who acted under the name Marti Stevens, Joanne (born August 1, 1932) and Nicola (born December 13, 1933, in New York).
 Nicola married actor Helmut Dantine; they had three children.
 She acted under the name Niki Dantine.

 Schenck owned and raced Thoroughbred horses.
 His filly Cobul, who raced under his wife's name, won the 1958 Astoria Stakes.